Legazpi station: History

 The PNR Legazpi Station in Albay stands as a vital link in the regional transportation network.
 However, Due to Budget constraints the project in 2019 to repair the station was deferred.
 With time, the station has deteriorated significantly, necessitating an exhaustive reconstruction effort.

 In 2015, Hi-Tone Dev't.
 Corp constructed Legazpi Maintenance Shed.

-The Legazpi Station has been closed for six years since 2017.
-However, it opened again on December 27, 2023, resuming the 100-kilometer route from Naga City in Camarines Sur to Legazpi City in Albay.
-The revived route offers four daily trips between the two cities.
-The reopening of this route was a good event.
-Marking the resumption of the service in the area.
+From April 2017, the station saw a six-year absence of Bicol Commuter services due to a locomotive and rolling stock shortage.
+However, it opened again on December 27, 2023, resuming the 100-kilometer route from Naga City.
+The revived route offered four daily trips between the two cities.

-As of August 2024 INKA CC300 DHL 9002 and 3-car PC 8302 and DHL 9003 and PC 8303 used as a Bicol Commuter Train of the Naga - Legazpi line with 6 trips per day.
-DMU PNR 8000 8002 is Serving the Naga to Sipocot Bicol Commuter Line with 6 trips per Day.
+On 10 November 2025, Bicol Commuter services to Legazpi were suspended after Typhoon Uwan caused significant damage to a bridge along the route in Guinobatan, Albay, with the Department of Transport (DOTr) immediately issuing a directive to fast-track repairs.
+Despite an initial reopening date of February 2026, services remain suspended as of July 2026.
+An inspection of the bridge was carried out on July 13, 2026, and damaged sleepers were removed while PNR continues the procurement process for machinery and materials to carry out the repair.